bleachbit/bleachbit/CONTRIBUTING.md

 Please file issues in GitHub in these exceptions:
 * You plan to commit the code that will close the issue.
-* The issue is specific to one of the special repositories (i.e., CleanerML, Winapp2.ini, CleanerML).
+* The issue is specific to one of the special repositories (i.e., CleanerML, Winapp2.ini, bleachbit-misc).

 Most users should use Launchpad to file bug reports for the BleachBit application.